|

 allegiance or vision of the future to connect with others peacefully

 and productively.
-The city facilitates this, by bringing people of diverse
+The city facilitates this, by bringing people of

-peaceably with one another.
+and live peaceably with one another.
 The city is a space of such opportunity

 that it calls us to put our differences aside for mutual advantage.

-Some of the opportunity at issue is economic, but there are other dimensions
+Some of the opportunity at issue is economic, but there are other

-or "civilized" is to take difference in stride, react with
+"urbane" or "civilized" is to take difference

-tolerance and curiosity to alien customs, and to see the diversity of
+in stride, react with tolerance and curiosity to alien customs, and

-the city as an advantage.
-Every city is potentially global in that it
+to see the diversity of the city as an advantage.
+Every city is potentially

-welcomes people in and reaches out everywhere.
-In principle, a city
+global in that it welcomes people in and reaches out everywhere.
+In

-regardless of what the ostensibly "sovereign" authorities
+gathers people in, regardless of what the ostensibly "sovereign"

-cannot easily be governed from without.
+that cannot easily be governed from without.

-Moreover, urbanism is fruitful in a way that makes authorities of all
+Moreover, urbanism is fruitful in a way that makes authorities of

-endeavour.
+of human endeavour.

 Max Weber thought